google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 Add the
 <a href="https://github.com/danethurber/webpack-manifest-plugin"><code>WebpackManifestPlugin</code></a>
-to know the generated name of the runtume chunk:
+to know the generated name of the runtime chunk:

 <pre class="prettyprint">
 // webpack.config.js (for webpack 4)